 You can also "Reset all colors" (to the right) or select all or none colors below the list of labels.

 Below the "customize color" feature, you have two more options; '' show values'' and ''space between columns''.
 Show values basically specifies whether you want the values for individual column to appear on hover or always at the top of columns.
 The space between columns specifies how thick or thin you want the columns to be.
 Here you can play around with the scroll bar a bit to see what degree of space looks best with your columns.

 If you've created a Datawrapper chart or map before, you already know this feature.
 Here we can give your chart a title, a description, add notes and a source:

 - We recommend choosing a title that highlights the most interesting aspect about the chart – the one key statement that you want your reader to remember about this

 - The description should have as much information about the data as possible: What do we see exactly?
 E.g. "Unemployment rates in % in all US states, 2016"

-- The source name will give our readers the information how trustworthy our data is.
+- The source name will give your readers the information about how trustworthy your data is.
 Does it come from a government institution or another trustworthy organization?
-The source URL lets our reader dig even deeper and have a look at the underlying data themselves.
-Both, source name and source URL, should be filled out on every map to increase transparency.
+The source URL lets your reader dig even deeper and have a look at the underlying data.
+Whenever possible, make sure that you provide source name and source URL for your data to increase transparency.
 E.g. US Bureau of Labour Statistics, August 2017

 In the 2nd panel in the "Annotate" tab, we can emphasize certain bars.
 To do so, select the element(s) you want to highlight.
 The rest of the bars will automatically tone down: